-Because stationarity and recurrence are two faces of the same coin, distinguishing one from the other may not be evident nor necessarily relevant.
+Because quasi-stationarity and recurrence are two faces of the same coin, distinguishing one from the other may not be evident nor necessarily relevant.

 First, the distinction often depends on the variable of interest.
+Recurrent weather systems can indeed result in quasistationary surface weather anomalies and vice versa.
+For example, the long-lived heat waves of the 2010 and 2021 summers in western Russia (Fig. 2a) and the Baltic were linked to recurrent atmospheric blocks (Drouard and Woollings, 2018; Tuel et al., 2022b).
+Likewise, prolonged droughts or wet spells may result from recurrent Rossby wave activity (Röth-

+Figure 2.
+Illustrating quasi-stationarity and recurrence on S2S timescales. (a, c) Example of daily mean 2 m temperature series averaged over the $50-57^{\circ}$ N, $33-43^{\circ}$ E region illustrating (a) quasi-stationarity (summer 2010) and (c) recurrence (spring 1979) in extreme warm temperatures on S2S timescales (black: observations; gray: mean annual cycle; light gray: +1.5 standard deviation from the mean).
+Data are from the ERA5 reanalysis (Hersbach et al., 2020). (b, d) Idealized system trajectories (thick black lines) in the phase space corresponding to quasi-stationarity (b) and recurrence (d).
+The background PDF is shown in light contours.
+Panels (b) and (d) reproduced from Hannachi et al. (2017). © 2017 American Geophysical Union, all rights reserved.

-Recurrent weather systems can indeed result in stationary surface weather anomalies, and vice-versa.
-For example, the long-lived (stationary) heatwaves of the 2010 and 2021 summers in Western Russia (Fig. 1-a) and the Baltic were linked to recurrent atmospheric blocks (Drouard and Woollings, 2018; Tuel et al., 2022b).
-Likewise, prolonged droughts or wet spells may result from recurrent Rossby wave activity (Röthlisberger et al., 2019; Ali et al., 2021, 2022).
-Stationary surface warm and humid conditions can also trigger recurrent thunderstorm activity (Mohr et al., 2020).
-Conversely, recurrent extreme precipitation events (e.g., Barton et al., 2022) or extratropical cyclones (e.g., Dacre and Pinto, 2020) are often linked to stationary jet states that last for much longer than the lifetime of individual weather systems.
-Second, the longer the timescale of analysis, the less obvious the difference between stationarity and recurrence becomes.
-Impacts for example often depend on anomalies of surface temperature or precipitation averaged or accumulated over several weeks to months (e.g., droughts).
-Weekly or monthly values may thus sometimes be preferred to daily ones, in which case synoptic-scale stationarity and recurrence would both result in large weekly or monthly anomalies that would result from simple
+lisberger et al., 2019; Ali et al., 2021, 2022).
+Quasi-stationary surface warm and humid conditions can also trigger recurrent thunderstorm activity (Mohr et al., 2020).
+Conversely, recurrent extreme precipitation events (e.g., Barton et al., 2022) or extratropical cyclones (e.g., Dacre and Pinto, 2020) are often linked to quasi-stationary jet states that last for much longer than the lifetime of individual weather systems.

+Second, the longer the timescale of analysis, the less obvious the difference between quasi-stationarity and recurrence becomes.
+Impacts, for example, often depend on anomalies of surface temperature or precipitation averaged or accumulated over several weeks to months (e.g., droughts).
+Weekly or monthly values may thus sometimes be preferred to daily ones, in which case synoptic-scale quasi-stationarity and recurrence would both result in large weekly or monthly anomalies that would result from simple "persistence".

-Nevertheless, the distinction between stationarity and recurrence remains highly relevant for several reasons: from a methodological perspective (sections 4 and 5), but also for forecasting and process understanding at the synoptic timescale, as well as for some stakeholders, like insurers (for whom it matters whether impacts resulted from a single or multiple events).
+Nevertheless, the distinction between quasi-stationarity and recurrence remains highly relevant for several reasons: from a methodological perspective (Sects.
+4 and 5) but also for forecasting and process understanding at the synoptic timescale and for some stakeholders like insurers (for whom it matters whether impacts resulted from a single or multiple events).
 For process understanding, taking a weather systems perspective is often very relevant.
 In such a case, distinct weather systems (like cyclones) can in principle be separated from one another, and long-lived single systems be distinguished from multiple short-lived systems occurring in close succession.
-It therefore matters whether persistence is driven by recurrence or stationarity.
+It therefore matters whether persistence is driven by recurrence or quasi-stationarity.
 The distinction is also important to assess whether numerical models simulate persistence for the right physical reasons.